lmorg/murex/docs/parser/null-coalescing.md

-# `??` Null Coalescing Operator (expr)
+# `??` Null Coalescing Operator

-> Returns the right operand if the left operand is empty / undefined
+> Returns the right operand if the left operand is empty / undefined (expression)

 ## Description